YJDoc2/The-Transpiler-Project/project.md

 Added un-supported C tokens error in lexer<br />
 Added #line in the generated codefile, for every line, nNOTE that for a generated code structure, like loops, this may show incorrect/slightly off line numbers<br />
+\# test14.c transpiled from test14.tpp for testing file generation and header generation<br />
+Added let syntax for declaring variables whose type can be concretely inferred from their expression., Note that for string type the type will always be char \*, if one needs input-able string, one must explicitly use charbuf[] <br/>
+\# test15.c transpiled from test15.tpp for testing let syntax<br />

 ## Stage 6